Sign In / Sign Out

 When submitting the documents, please type the name of the award and student’s last name in the subject line heading.
 For example: Completion Fellowship – Smith

 The number of applications received will determine the turn-around time for awardee announcement.
-Please allow six weeks processing time.
 Once awardees have been selected, they will be notified by email.

 Each fellow is personally responsible for individual taxes related to this award.
 Additional information regarding tax issues related to awards can be found at tax considerations.
 Specific questions should be directed to a tax advisor or contact the ASU Financial Aid and Scholarship Services.